Last Updated on July 21, 2023 by Nellie Huang

 Located just 8 miles (13 kilometers) off the coast, Isla Mujeres is a paradise island that is a 20-minute boat ride away from Cancun.
 The small island is known for its empty, pristine white sand beaches and scuba diving sites.

 There’s so much to do at Isla Mujeres than just spend the day on the beach.
 Rent a golf cart and explore the island, watch the sea turtles at the turtle sanctuary, participate in water sports, or stroll the island streets to find unique art and architecture.
+Read my guide on how to get from Cancun to Isla Mujeres.

 23. Explore Isla Contoy